Welcome to the BTWHS Band Family!

 The student (not their parents, their Nana, or their band director) should speak with Mr. Young and their other coach to make arrangements with BOTH to split practice time.
 We do this all the time and have never met a coach that will not allow it.

-If your student has a club meeting, they need to 1) notify their section leader AND band director that they will be late, and 2) do their best to be changed out, stretched, warmed up, and wherever the band is rehearsing by 3:45.
+If your student has a club meeting, they need to 1) Fill out the BRAT form, 2) notify their section leader that they will be late, and 3) do their best to be changed out, stretched, warmed up, and wherever the band is rehearsing by 3:45.

-If your student is in tutoring on a rehearsal day (we highly encourage tutoring for students that need assistance) they need to 1) notify their section leader AND band director that they will be late, and 2) bring a pass from their tutor when they report to the band room
+If your student is in tutoring on a rehearsal day (we highly encourage tutoring for students that need assistance) they need to 1) Fill out the BRAT form, 2) notify their section leader that they will be late, and 3) bring a pass from their tutor when they report to the band room

 Parades

-There are usually 3 parades per year – since COVID that has fluctuated a little.
-Attendance is a grade for the Christmas parade, and there is also a test grade for wind/percussion students in January for attending either the Veteran’s Day parade or the MLK Day parade.
+There are usually 4 parades per year – since COVID that has fluctuated a little.
+Attendance is a grade for both the Christmas parade and Navy Day parade, and there is also a test grade for wind/percussion students in January for attending either the Veteran’s Day parade or the MLK Day parade.

 1. Pensacola Christmas Parade: This is the only parade where we march as the BTWHS Band.
 We will most likely be in full marching uniforms but allow students to wear a festive holiday-themed hat and deocorate themselves and/or their instrument within reason.
 We will all meet downtown and a specific time and location that will go out closer to time via email.